ve-global/phptasks/README.md

 Basic Tasks
 ===========

-The aim of this branch is to refactor the code to remove the huge switch statement.
+The aim of this branch is to learn about a practical use of the "repository" design patten.

 ## Getting started